pyGuru123/Python-on-WhatsApp/README.md

 ## Requirements

-All the required packages are written inside the requirements.tx file.
+All the required packages are written inside the requirements.txt file.
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install them by running this command :-
 * Pygame

 ```bash
 pip install -r requirements.txt
 ```

+* A Twilio account.
+If you are new to Twilio [create a free account now](http://www.twilio.com/referral/7fB3Je)

-In Addition, you will be reqiured to download ngrok while running this bot on localhost.
+* In Addition, you will be reqiured to download ngrok while running this bot on localhost.
 Download it from [here](https://ngrok.com/download)

 ## Setup

+This is a 3 step setup process.
+1> Create twilio account & activate whatsapp message service 2> initialize ngrok
+3> Update ngrok forwarding url in twilio sandbox

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.